ManuelMarienhoff/Pizza-Sales-Data-Analysis/README.md

 The interactive [Tableau dashboard](https://public.tableau.com/app/profile/manuel.marienhoff/viz/PizzaSalesReport_17727340650500/HOMEDB) is available for online exploration and download

-You can view the [complete SQL analysis script](pizzaSalesQueries.sql) used to extract, analyze, and prepare the data for Tableu.
+You can view the [complete SQL analysis script](pizzaSalesQueries.sql) used to extract, analyze, and prepare the data for Tableau.

 The source [dataset](pizza_sales.csv) utilized in this project is available for download.